Leave this site

 If you can answer yes to any or all of these questions, then Derbyshire‘s Independent Advisory Group (IAG) need you.

 If you would like to join, all we ask is that you have an interest in policing, can volunteer for a few hours every couple of months (every month if you would like to get involved with our scrutiny panels) and would like to share your opinions and advice on policing matters.
+Please note, IAG members who wish to participate in scrutiny panel meetings, community engagement activities and critical incidents must hold Non-Police Personnel Vetting (NPPV) Level 2 full clearance.
+An application can be submitted to the force’s vetting team on joining the IAG.
+Members cannot participate in scrutiny panel meetings, community engagement activities or critical incidents until vetting clearance is provided.

 Currently anyone over the age of 18 years can join the IAG.
 All we ask is that you live or work in Derbyshire.